WebKit/WebKit/Introduction.md

 There are three different kinds of contributors in the WebKit project.

  * Contributor - This category encompasses everyone.
 Anyone who files a bug or contributes a code change or reviews a code change is considered as a contributor
- * Committer - A committer is someone who has write access to [WebKit's subversion repository](https://svn.webkit.org/repository/webkit/).
+ * Committer - A committer is someone who has write access to [WebKit's repository](https://github.com/WebKit/WebKit).
  * Reviewer - A reviewer is someone who has the right to review and approve code changes other contributors proposed.

 See [Commit and Review Policy](https://webkit.org/commit-and-review-policy/) for more details on how to become a committer or a reviewer.